DeadFred121/toothcrate-front/README.md

 * [Grommet](http://grommet.io): A component and design resources you need to take your ideas from concept to a real application.

-* Passport.js Sign-in and authentication - this is authentication middleware for Node.js.
+* [Passport.js](http://www.passportjs.org/) Sign-in and authentication - this is
+  authentication middleware for Node.js.
 It is flexible and can be used to connect with the client side React.js and server side Node.js for secure user signup and login.
-It can also use strategies for social media sites such as Facebook, Google, Instagram, etc
+It can also use strategies for social media sites such as Facebook and Google etc.

-* Github: This was used for version control, feature development, code storage, and project review:
+* [Github](https://github.com/) This was used for version control, feature development, code storage, and project review.

+####

 ---